mackthompson16/World-Order-Forecast/README.md

 # Deep Learning to predict the future
 ## Project under construction....
-This project utilizes public datasets and machine learning libraries to project socio-economic trends ten years in the future.
+This repository utilizes public datasets and machine learning libraries to project socio-economic trends ten years in the future.
 The estimated accuracy is TBD.

 ### Research question: Are Empires and Companies one in the same?